Questions

 What should I wear/bring?

 Wear loose clothes like tracksuit bottoms and a T-shirt and make sure you bring a water bottle, we get hot and bounce around a lot.
-No jewelry or wristbands please.
+No jewellery or wristbands, please.

 Does it hurt?